 - Toxic principle: Insoluble calcium oxalate crystals

 Mini monstera is a small vine native to southern Thailand and Malaysia popular as a houseplant for its unique fenestrated leaves (leaves with holes or penetrations) and ease of care.

-The plant is similar in appearance to the more widely known Swiss cheese plant (Monstera delicosa), and the common names Monstera Ginny, Philodendron Ginny and Philodendron piccolo are misleading.
-Mini monstera (R. tetrasperma) is not a Monstera or a Philodendron, although all three species members of the Araceae family.
+The plant is similar in appearance to the more widely known Swiss cheese plant (Monstera deliciosa), and the common names Monstera Ginny, Philodendron Ginny and Philodendron piccolo are misleading.
+Mini monstera (R. tetrasperma) is not a Monstera or a Philodendron, although all three species are members of the Araceae family.
 Rhaphidophora tetrasperma belongs to the Rhaphidophora family, however, the toxic principles are the same for all three species.

 - Intense oral pain